Pilloo Pochkhanawala

 Pilloo Pochkhanawala (1 April 1923 – 7 June 1986) was among the first few women sculptors in India.
-Initially, she worked in advertising before going on to become a sculptor.
-Through her dynamic works, Pochkhanawala established herself as a pioneer of modern sculpture among her contemporaries.
-Her pieces were inspired by nature or often took the form of human figures.
+Through her dynamic works, which were often inspired by nature or human figures, Pochkhanawala established herself as a pioneer of modern sculpture among her contemporaries.
 As a self-taught artist, she employed a variety of media in her artworks including metal, stone and wood among others.
 Her oeuvre includes intricate drawings, theatrical sets, although she is well known for her sculptures.

 In addition to being an artist, Pochkhanawala was also a facilitator and mediator of the arts in Bombay.
 From the 1960s, she organized the Bombay Art Festival for many years.
 Along with her fellow artists, she also played a major role in transforming the Sir Cowasji Jehangir Hall into the National Gallery of Modern Art, Mumbai, which is now one of the country's leading museums housing contemporary art.

 Early life and education

 Born on 1 April 1923, Pilloo was the daughter of Framroze R. Adenwalla and Jerbai.
 They were a Parsi family who followed the ancient religion of Zoroastrianism.
 She was brought up in the household of her paternal grandparents in a traditional joint family consisting of three children and eleven grandchildren.
 Members of her family were the owners of Cowasjee Dinshaw and Brothers.
 With the head office of their firm in Bombay, their business also extended to Arabia, Africa and Aden.
 Pochkhanawala visited these places during her childhood, out of which Zanzibar impressed her the most, especially because of its African Voodoo cult rites.

 Instead of following the rigid customs of the family, Pochkhanawala was exposed to diverse perspectives in the company of her peers, both in secondary school and college.
 The struggle for Indian independence was at its peak during her youth.
 She became a part of cultural and political changes that were happening with the rise of Quit India Movement whilst World War II.
 In 1945, she received her bachelor’s degree in commerce from Bombay University and went on to work in an advertising firm.